Guy-Ronen/SE03-conpcepts_of_prog_langs/6_FP/1_pure_functions/README.md

 5. `Testable:` Because a pure function always returns the same output for a given set of inputs, it is easy to write tests for it.
 You can simply call the function with different input values and compare the output to the expected value.

-Here is an example of a pure function that takes two numbers as input and returns their sum:
+Here is an example of a pure function that takes two numbers as input and returns their sum in Scala:

 ```scala
 def add(x: Int, y: Int): Int = x + y